 - 1. Turn off electrical supply to the heater and pump. - 2.
-Close main gas control valve and manual gas valve (located outside the heater).
-Turn switch on heater gas valve to OFF. - 3.
+Close the external manual shut-off gas valve (located outside the heater). - 3.
 In colder climates where they may be required, open drain cock located on the bottom of the manifold adapter, and drain the heat exchanger and manifold adapter completely.
 If heater is below pool water level, be sure to close isolation valves to prevent draining the pool (isolation valves are not required and should not be used on heaters installed above pool water level except when needed for winterizing valves).
 Assist the draining by blowing out the heat exchanger through the pressure switch fitting with low pressure compressed air (less than 35 kPa or 5 PSI).

 Explosion hazard.
 Purging the system with compressed air can cause components to explode, with risk of severe injury or death to anyone nearby.
-Use only a low pressure (below 5 PSI or 35 kPa), high volume blower when air purging the heater, pump, filter, or piping.
+Use only a low pressure (below 35 kPa or 5 PSI), high volume blower when air purging the heater, pump, filter, or piping.